 Apply to the ITraP Program Dealine for 2014 applications: October 18, 2013

 Please submit a PDF that includes the following items:

 Using this collaborative/interdisciplinary approach to learning, the students will learn about the present and future challenges of global health issues.
 They will also be able to:

-Our integrated training program, with its opportunities for mobility, internships and summer school, will be used to link international scholars and practitioners who will work together and identify interdisciplinary research questions for the program's students.Career Possibilities
+Our integrated training program with its opportunities for mobility, internships and summer school will be used to link international scholars and practitioners.
+In turn, they will work together and identify inter-disciplinary research questions for the program's students.Career Possibilities

-As the trainees branch out into careers of their primary disciplines they will also have the capacity to rapidly regroup into highly effective teams with abilities to translate cutting-edge scientific and public health approaches into policy that is tailored to the particular emerging pandemic or challenge at hand.
+As the trainees branch out into careers of their primary disciplines, they will also have the capacity to rapidly regroup into highly effective teams with abilities to translate cutting-edge scientific and public health approaches into policy that is tailored to the particular emerging pandemic or challenge at hand.